OpenCRG: Overview

 OpenCRG is a standardized efficient 3D road data representation defined in base plane by its direction (heading, yaw angle).
 It is optionally complemented by hilliness (slope, inclination, grade, pitch angle) and cross slope (super-elevation, banking, cant, camber, roll angle).
 Compact storage and sufficient accuracy, even for long tracks are the objectives for the open file format specification CRG.

 A C-API as well as a MATLAB API are provided for the creation, evaluation or modification of OpenCRG files.
 Both APIs include basic operations like transforming between intrinsic to global coordinates.
 The MATLAB tool suite provides powerful modification or creation tools and allows to visualize the 3D road data representation.

 OpenCRG was initiated by Daimler and is currently driven by VIRES Simulationstechnologie GmbH, the research group AK 6.1.3 'Tire Models for Vehicle Dynamics, Ride Comfort and Uneven Roads' and the OpenCRG community.
 The associated website maintained by VIRES GmbH is the main portal for information about OpenCRG including latest news concerning the data format, free and commercial tool-sets, test data etc..

 With OpenCRG real road surfaces (e.g. by measurement) have also become available to "classic" simulation applications using a macroscopic description of road networks.
 The gap between the logical road description and the microscopic description of road surfaces (i.e. OpenCRG) is closed by the open file format OpenDRIVE.
 An implementation of OpenCRG into the OpenDRIVE file format specification has already been established in January 2008.

 History

 The predecessor of OpenCRG is a format called CRG (curved regular grid) which has been used internally for several years by Daimler AG.
 An entire suite of MATLAB and FORTRAN tools had been developed for the handling, evaluation and generation of CRG data.

 The early phase of the OpenCRG initiative is funded by a series of German automotive OEMs.
 Representatives of Audi AG Ingolstadt, BMW AG München, Daimler AG Sindelfingen, Porsche AG Weissach and Volkswagen AG Wolfsburg define the objectives of OpenCRG.

 Since 2008, Daimler AG develops and refines OpenCRG in collaboration with VIRES GmbH, a simulation technology company.

+In November 2018, VIRES Simulationstechnologie GmbH transferred the maintenance and further development of OpenCRG to the ASAM e.V.